On the Kontsevich integral for knotted trivalent graphs: The naive extension

 We are going to study invariants of framed graphs, hence we will not factor out by the one-term (or framing independence) relation.

 There are several reasons to do this, one being that the unzip operation uses the framing, so it's natural to want invariants to be perceptive of it as well.
 Also, while up to isotopy, all the information in a framing of a knot can be described by an integer (the number of twists), this is no longer true for graphs.
 A ``local'' twist of an edge can, through an isotopy, become a ``global'' twist of two other edges connecting to it at a vertex.
 Therefore, one can argue that framing is a more interesting property of graphs than of knots.
+Motivation for studying a framed version of the Kontsevich integral for links arises from the relationship to 3-manifolds, through surgery (see \cite{dbn}; \cite{lmo}; \cite{ohts}; \cite{wat}).

 Now let us define operations on the spaces ${\mathcal A}(\Gamma)$: